EsmailELBoBDev2/NotePad_PRo/README.md

-## i stoped support this project (i removed project but you can still get tools like folder locker tool) just go to my email & see my projects
+## i stoped support this project (i removed project but you can still get tools like folder locker tool) just go to my email & see my projects to can reach to tools

 # Photo from the project
 ![2017-09-22_222640](https://user-images.githubusercontent.com/28893833/30763333-fe79c8f0-9fe5-11e7-8af4-a9e2c7bb8c5f.png)
 ## ----------------------------------------